rahyanazin/chatweb/README.md

 ```

 ## Usage
-Both the API and app ports are exposed to the host machine.
+Both the API and APP ports are exposed to the host machine.

 After initialization, the API will be running at http://localhost:8000/docs#, as illustrated below: